Yashraj-Jangra/SplitIt-SplitWise_Clone/README.md

     ```

 3.  **Create Environment File**:
     -   Create a file named `.env` in the root of your project.
-    - Copy your Firebase web app configuration from the setup step into this file:
+    -   Copy your Firebase web app configuration into this file.
+These keys are safe to expose on the client-side.
     ```env
     NEXT_PUBLIC_FIREBASE_API_KEY=AIza...
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your-project-id.firebaseapp.com